aisleapp/docs/webhooks.md

 Once you have been given access to our webhook infrastructure, your organization will be issued a `client_token` and `client_secret` which you'll be able to use to verify requests you receive from us.

-## Event firehose
+## Event Firehose
 To begin receiving data, you will need to subscribe to our event firehose.
 This mechanism sends TCP HTTPS POST requests to the URL of your choosing.

-An sample event from the firehose will be sent to you as JSON in the following format:
+Events from the firehose will be sent to you as JSON in the following format:

 **Headers:**
 `x-aisle-webhook-signature: {hmac}`